Skip to main content

 Monoclonal antibodies (mAbs) are man-made proteins that mimic the natural antibodies produced by our immune systems.
 Monoclonal antibodies can be formulated into medicines to treat various types of illnesses, such as cancer, rheumatoid arthritis or psoriasis.
 Continue reading

-Skyrizi (risankizumab-rzaa) is a medication used to treat adults with moderate-to-severe plaque psoriasis, active psoriatic arthritis and moderately-to-severely active Crohn's disease.
+Skyrizi (risankizumab-rzaa) is a medication used to treat adults with moderate-to-severe plaque psoriasis, active psoriatic arthritis and moderately-to-severely active ulcerative colitis or Crohn's disease.
 Skyrizi is not known to interact with alcohol and there is no warning in the drug’s Product Label against drinking alcohol while receiving Skyrizi.
 However, people receiving treatment with Skyrizi may benefit from avoid alcohol if it makes the symptoms of their condition worse.
 Continue reading

 In a head-to-head clinical study between Skyrizi and Humira, researchers found that Skyrizi was better than Humira at clearing moderate-to-severe plaque psoriasis in adults.
 At 16 weeks, 72% of patients given Skyrizi achieved 90% clearer skin compared to 47% of patients given Humira, a statistically significant outcome.
 Continue reading